llm-bible/llm-bible.github.io/_publications/rajesh2023bridging.markdown

 bibkey: rajesh2023bridging
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2307.16395"}
-tags: ['Training Techniques', 'Model Architecture', 'RAG', 'Pretraining Methods', 'Transformer', 'Pre-Training', 'Attention Mechanism']
+tags: ['Transformer', 'Pre-Training', 'RAG', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 In recent times there has been a surge of multi-modal architectures based on Large Language Models, which leverage the zero shot generation capabilities of